-5. Council Acting as Planning Authority
+13. Council Acting as a Planning Authority

-In accordance with the provisions of Part 2 Regulations 25 of the Local Government (Meeting Procedures) Regulations 2015, the intention of the Council to act as planning authority pursuant to the Land Use Planning and Approvals Act 1993 is to be noted.
-In accordance with Regulation 25, the Council will act as a planning authority in respect to those matters appearing under Item 5 on this agenda, inclusive of any supplementary items.
+In accordance with the provisions of Part 2 Regulation 25 of the Local Government (Meeting Procedures) Regulations 2015, the intention of the Council to act as a Planning Authority pursuant to the Land Use Planning and Approvals Act 1993 is to be noted.
+In accordance with Regulation 25, the Council will act as a planning authority in respect to those matters appearing under Item 13 on this agenda, inclusive of any supplementary items.

-5.1 Development Application DA 2021 / 00199 for Multiple Dwellings (14) at 15 Morrison Street, Brighton:
+13.1 Development Application DA 2021/00199 for Multiple Dwellings (14) at 15 Morrison Street, Brighton: